henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 : content-type

-: c.data-source (?)
+: s.data-source (?)

 : data-origin (?)

 : relationship (\*)

-c.data-source:
+s.data-source:

-: a CIE that refers to a target endpoint that is the source of SACM content - either via a label (a.data-source, which could also be used without this CIE), or via a list of endpoint-identifiers (category).
+: a subject that refers to a target endpoint that is the source of SACM content - either via a label (a.data-source, which could also be used without this subject), or via a list of endpoint-identifiers (category).
 Both can be included at the same time but MUST NOT conflict.

 : a.data-source (?)